Shares Terms & Conditions

 13.7 Detailed records of all your Assets held by us will be kept at all times to show that your Assets are held on your behalf, for your benefit and do not belong to us or any sub-custodian.

-13.8 Assets held on your behalf by us will be registered in our name or a sub-custodian.
+13.8 Assets held on your behalf by us will be registered in the name of a nominee company or our name or a sub-custodian.
+We will be responsible and liable for our nominee to the same extent as for our own acts, including losses arising from fraud, wilful default or negligence.

 13.9 Your Assets will be registered in the same name as those of other clients (pooled together with other clients' positions in an omnibus account, like with like).
 This means that your holdings will not necessarily be immediately identifiable by way of separate certificates.
 If we were to become insolvent there may be delays in identifying individual client Assets.
 In the event of an unreconciled shortfall caused by the default of a custodian, you may share pro rata in that shortfall.